GoogleCloudPlatform/dataproc-templates/notebooks/mysql2spanner/README.md

 ### Requirements

 Below configurations are required before proceeding further.

 #### Common Parameters

 * `PROJECT` : GCP project-id
 * `REGION` : GCP region
-* `GCS_STAGING_LOCATION` : GCS staging location to be used for this notebook to store artifacts
+* `GCS_STAGING_LOCATION` : GCS staging location to be used for this notebook to store artifacts (eg: gs://bucket-name)
 * `SUBNET` : VPC subnet
 * `JARS` : list of jars.
 For this notebook mysql connector and avro jar is required in addition with the dataproc template jars
 * `MAX_PARALLELISM` : Parameter for number of jobs to run in parallel default value is 2

 #### MYSQL to GCS Parameters

 * `MYSQL_HOST` : MYSQL instance ip address
 * `MYSQL_PORT` : MySQL instance port
 * `MYSQL_USERNAME` : MYSQL username